 A startup venture is a difficult challenge, to say the least, so you need a good strategy.
 Startups tend not to have many resources and aren’t well-known in their target market.
 This is all the more reason why startups should focus strongly on a good marketing strategy.

 Marketing strategies are essential for any business, but startups often rely on them more than others.
 Through the proper channels, you can get your brand out there for the world to see.
-The more of your target audience that you reach, the more sales you’ll make.
-Startups should consider the appropriate channels in order to satisfy all stakeholders and fulfill their goals.
+The more the target audience you reach, the more sales you’ll make.
+Startups should consider the appropriate channels in order to satisfy all stakeholders and fulfil their goals.

 No one marketing strategy is perfect.
 Even so, there are a few that are generally helpful if a startup owner has no idea where to begin.
 Below are some examples of such marketing strategies that you can choose according to your requirements and needs: